btnguyen2k/dotnet-webapi-template/README.md

 **Happy coding!**

+🌟 If you find this project useful, please star it. 🌟

 ## License

 This template is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing & Support

 Feel free to create [pull requests](https://github.com/btnguyen2k/dotnet-webapi-template/pulls) or [issues](https://github.com/btnguyen2k/dotnet-webapi-template/issues) to report bugs or suggest new features.
-If you find this project useful, please star it.